-Banks frequently sell mortgages to other banks or loan servicing companies but selling or transferring your loan does not change the terms of your mortgage or your mortgage note.
-When your mortgage is transferred from one company to another the new company is legally obligated to honor the loan terms outlined in your mortgage note.
+Lenders frequently sell mortgages to other lenders or loan servicing companies but selling or transferring your loan does not change your mortgage note or the terms of your mortgage.
+When your loan is sold or transferred from one company to another, the new lender is legally obligated to honor the original loan terms outlined in your mortgage note.

 For example, in your case, your new lender is legally required to uphold the terms of the mortgage note you signed with your original lender.
 You mortgage rate does not change because your loan was sold or transferred and you are not required to pay any additional fees.

 Without having all the information it is unclear to me if the interest rate on your mortgage statement is different than the interest rate outlined on your mortgage note or why this would be the case.
 I recommend that you review your mortgage note carefully to understand the interest rate you should be paying and then review the issue with your lender if there is a discrepancy.